Anhmy27/Launcher_app/README.md

 API: http://localhost:8080

 Migrations run automatically on startup.
-Current schema version: **18**.
+Current schema version: **19**.
 Details: [`backend golang/migrations/README.md`](backend%20golang/migrations/README.md).

+At the company, the backend may run in Docker with the local `backend golang/` folder mounted and `go run .` so a container restart picks up code and migrations.

 ### 3. Admin panel